-Well, there are several ways on how to maintain a golf course and to keep members delighted every single day.
+Well, there are several ways to maintain a golf course and country club to keep members delighted every single day.
 The best ones are covered below.

 1. Remove Ball Marks

 Removal of ball marks and perfecting putting green should be your top priority.
 It is one of the most important golf course maintenance activity that needs to be done daily.
-Even if you don’t remove ball marks daily, you should inspect the putting green for other signs of wear and tear.
+Even if you don’t remove ball marks daily, you should inspect the putting greens and tee boxes for other signs of wear and tear.

-The golf ball makes depression and marks in the putting green when it falls from the sky.
+The golf ball makes depression and marks in the putting surface when it falls from the sky.
 These depressions make the putting green uneven and damage the grass.

 Ball marks ruin slope and speed and is something that isn’t just against the rules and etiquettes but it doesn’t make members happy.
 No golfer likes having an errant ball divot misdirect their putt.
 Having a staff member inspect each green with a ball mark repair tool to fix all the ball marks is a surefire way to make members happy.